osgirl/fusionInSite-push-server/README.md

 Push notification server for Catalent

-Configuration settings
+Schedule Configuration
 ----------------------
+&lt;AppSettings&gt; &lt;add key="CronSchedule" value="" /&gt; &lt;/AppSettings&gt;
-CronSchedule - the cron schedule when the application will check for new push notifications to send Cron-Expressions are used to configure instances of CronTrigger.
+The cron schedule when the application will check for new push notifications to send

+Cron-Expressions are used to configure instances of CronTrigger.
 Cron-Expressions are strings that are actually made up of seven sub-expressions, that describe individual details of the schedule.
 These sub-expression are separated with white-space, and represent:

 Seconds